 ~~ Jiibay Miikana, the Celestial Path of Souls depicted on rock ~~

-The mazinaajimowinan (spirit writings on rock) at Hegman Lake in Minnesota are linked to a series of Ojibwe constellations in the sky.
-The position of the these pictographs is oriented toward viewing the constellations in the winter sky.
-It has been suggested that the man with the outstretched arms is Gaa-biboonikaan, the Ojibwe version of the constellation Orion.
+The mazinaajimowinan (spirit writings on rock) at Hegman Lake in present-day Minnesota are linked to a series of Ojibwe constellations in the sky.
+The position of these pictographs is said to be oriented toward viewing the constellations in the winter sky.
+It has also been suggested that the man with the outstretched arms is Gaa-biboonikaan, the Ojibwe version of the constellation Orion.
 This figure is the Winter-maker, who is also— depending on the seasonal context of the story told — associated with Wenabozho, the semi-spirit and benefactor of the Anishinaabeg Peoples.

 The three canoes depicted on the panel travel in the same direction; since there are no star patterns in the night sky that exhibit three canoes, it is believed they represent spirits traveling the the Jiibay Miikana in celestial canoes.
 This "Path of Souls," called Milky Way in the English language, was believed to be the "spirit path" that the souls of deceased humans followed to the spirit world after death.
 Other names for the Path of Souls are Binesi Miikana (Thunderbird Path) and Nanabozho Miikana (Wenabozho's Path).